adap/flower/framework/docs/source/how-to-use-json-output.rst

 ``flwr run`` JSON output
 ------------------------

-The |flwr_run|_ command runs a Flower app.
-By default, the command prints the status of the app build and run process as follows:
+The |flwr_run|_ command runs a Flower app from a provided directory.
+Note that if the app path argument is not passed to ``flwr run``, the current working directory is used as the default Flower app directory.
+By default, executing the ``flwr run`` command prints the status of the app build and run process as follows:

 .. code-block:: bash